insected/bobbae_gcp-wiki/Migration.md

 ### Cloud Volumes Service

 Cloud Volumes Service removes obstacles so you can move more of your file-based apps to Google Cloud, with support for Network File System (NFSv3 and NFSv4.1) and Server Message Block (SMB) volumes.
-You don't have to re-architect your apps, and you get persistent storage for your apps without complexity.

 [https://cloud.netapp.com/cloud-volumes-service-for-gcp](https://cloud.netapp.com/cloud-volumes-service-for-gcp)